Healthdirect Free Australian health advice you can count on.

 Can group B streptococcal infection be prevented?

-GBS infection cannot be prevented entirely, but you can reduce the risk of passing an infection to your baby during birth by receiving antibiotics shortly before.
-Pregnant women should be tested for GBS before they go into labour so they can receive the antibiotics in hospital.
+GBS infection cannot be prevented entirely, but you can reduce the risk of passing an infection on to your baby during childbirth.

-If your baby is born by caesarean section (C-section), whether planned or unplanned, you do not need antibiotics for GBS.
-You may be offered other antibiotics as part of the routine care after surgery.
+If your baby is born by planned caesarean section (C-section), you do not need antibiotics for GBS.

 Resources and support

-• Information in other languages — Do you prefer to read languages other than English?
-NSW Health has fact sheets on pregnancy screening for Group B streptococcus in 18 different languages.
+Do you prefer to read languages other than English?
+NSW Health has fact sheets on pregnancy screening for Group B streptococcus in different languages.

 Learn more here about the development and quality assurance of healthdirect content.